SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 How to improve it

-First, decompose your MRR growth rate into its components.
+Decompose your MRR growth rate into its components.
 If growth is slowing because new business is declining, the problem is in your acquisition engine — revisit your go-to-market strategy.
 If growth is slowing because churn is accelerating, the problem is in your product or customer success motion.
-If growth is slowing despite stable new business and stable churn, you may have a pricing problem — your ARPA is not growing with your customers.
+If growth is slowing despite stable new business and stable churn, you likely have a pricing problem — your ARPA is not growing with your customers.
+Use our SaaS Metrics Calculator to model how changes in each component affect the overall rate.

 Metric 4: Churn Rate